fissure-games/godot-roaring/README.md

 git submodule update --init --recursive mkdir build cmake -DCMAKE_BUILD_TYPE=Debug .. # or Release
+# Make with either `make` or `MSBuild` depending on platform.
-# Binaries will be in build/GDExtensionTemplate (will be updated to GodotRoaring soon).
+# Binaries will be in build/GodotRoaring
 ```